dmbala/AF2_Tutorial/README.md

 ### Compute Accounts
 *   Register for the Robetta server account https://robetta.bakerlab.org/register.php (takes about a minute)
-*   For using colab, you need an active gmail account https://support.google.com/mail/answer/56256?hl=en (takes about a minute)
+*   For colab, you need an active gmail account https://support.google.com/mail/answer/56256?hl=en (takes about a minute)
 *   Rutger's participants with an active Rutger's netid can apply for the Amarel cluster account: https://oarc.rutgers.edu/amarel-cluster-access-request/

 ### SSH clients